 Somali parliament approves new prime minister

-The presidency said in a statement that 297 of the 392 members of parliament present voted with a show of hands in favour of Mohamed, a U.S.-educated former diplomat from the Somali diaspora.
+The speaker said 243 of the 248 members of parliament voted with a show of hands in favor of Ahmed.
+The speaker abstained.

 "My government will work with parliament and other government institutions.
 I will appoint a larger and more effective cabinet soon.
 My government will improve security, health, education and reconstruction," Ahmed said after being sworn in.

 President Mohamed Siad Barre's overthrow in 1991 plunged Somalia into turmoil, first at the hands of clan warlords and then Islamist militants, who have steadily lost ground since 2011 under pressure from an African Union military offensive.

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 - Investigators focus on foul play behind missing Malaysia plane: sources |

 - Kremlin website hit by 'powerful' cyber attack

 - West prepares sanctions as Russia presses on with Crimea takeover |